ftsrg/gamma/plugins/README.md

 The plugin setup procedure should be done as follows:
 1. Import all Eclipse projects from the `plugins` folder.
-2. Generate the Model and Edit plugins of the Gamma Constraint language: `hu.bme.mit.gamma.constraint.model`.
+2. Generate the Model and Edit plugins of the Gamma Expression Language: `hu.bme.mit.gamma.expression.model`.
 The Model and Edit plugins can be generated from the ecore file using a genmodel.
+3. Generate the Model and Edit plugins of the Gamma Action Language: `hu.bme.mit.gamma.action.model`.
+They can be generated the same way as in the previous step.
-3. Generate the Model, Edit and Editor plugins of the Gamma Statechart language: `hu.bme.mit.gamma.statechart.model`.
+3. Generate the Model, Edit and Editor plugins of the Gamma Statechart Language: `hu.bme.mit.gamma.statechart.model`.
 They can be generated the same way as in the previous step.
 4. Generate the Model plugin of the traceability projects:
 `hu.bme.mit.gamma.uppaal.transformation.traceability` and
 `hu.bme.mit.gamma.yakindu.transformation.traceability`.
 Again use the ecore file and the genmodel.